-To achieve the objectives of SO 3362, the Department of Interior has asked states to identify 3-5 priority migration corridors or winter range habitats for big game species in their respective state.
-Where information on specific migration corridors or winter range habitat is lacking, the DOI has requested states to identify research priorities to fill these data or knowledge gaps to produce Brownian Bridge Movement Models (BBMM) using methods and tools developed by the United States Geological Survey.
-Additionally, recent improvements to these methods have been developed that make legacy data available for analyses to inform corridor delineations, and this will be a focus for CDFW in 2020.
+To achieve the objectives of SO 3362, the DOI asked states to identify 3-5 priority migration corridors or winter range habitats for big game species in their respective state.
+Where information on specific migration corridors or winter range habitats are lacking, the DOI requested states to identify research priorities to fill these data or knowledge gaps to produce Brownian Bridge Movement Models (BBMM) using methods and tools developed by the United States Geological Survey.
+Additionally, recent improvements to these methods have been developed that make legacy data available for analyses to inform corridor delineations.

 Implementation of this SO 3362 will occur alongside and in coordination with ongoing efforts.
 Executive Order B-54-18 Biodiversity Initiative has tasked the California Department of Transportation (Caltrans) and CDFW with updating the 2010 statewide assessment of essential habitat connectivity.
 The science, data and modeling techniques have progressed, and an updated connectivity analysis is necessary to integrate biodiversity conservation with transportation and infrastructure planning.
-CDFW and Caltrans Headquarters staff have identified an opportunity to conduct a pilot regional symposium.
-The goal of the symposium is to gather information and data and expert input to identify wildlife passage barriers on the State Highway System and potential funding opportunities to remediate those barriers.
-The objectives of the symposium include;